EPIC v. NSA: Google / NSA Relationship

 By letter dated March 10, the NSA acknowledged receipt of EPIC’s FOIA Request and granted EPIC’s request for a fee waiver.
 The NSA’s letter invoked FOIA exemption b(3) and Section 6 of the National Security Agency Act in order to issue a Glomar response.
 A Glomar response is the Agency’s act of neither confirming nor denying the existence of Agency records responsive to the Request.

 On May 7, 2010, EPIC filed an administrative appeal stating that the NSA had failed to present factual evidence that the requested documents fell within Section 6 and that established FOIA exemptions could sufficiently conceal protected information.
-The NSA never replied to EPIC's appeal or produced responsive documents.
+The NSA never replied to EPIC’s appeal or produced responsive documents.
 EPIC filed a complaint in United States District Court for the District of Columbia on September 13, 2010.
-The NSA argued that the Agency was under no obligation to conduct a search prior to determining that any potentially responsive records would implicate the Agency's functions or activities.
-Judge Richard Leon deferred to the NSA's judgment in a Memorandum Opinion dated July 8, 2011.
+The NSA argued that the Agency was under no obligation to conduct a search prior to determining that any potentially responsive records would implicate the Agency’s functions or activities.
+Judge Richard Leon deferred to the NSA’s judgment in a Memorandum Opinion dated July 8, 2011.
 EPIC filed a Notice of Appeal in the D.C.
 Circuit Court on September 9, 2011.
-Oral argument is schedule for March 20, 2012 before Judge Brown, Judge Kavanaugh, and Judge Ginsburg.
+The court heard oral argument on March 20, 2012, and decided the case on May 11, 2012.
+EPIC v.
+NSA, 678 F.3d 926 (D.C.
+Cir.
+2012).

 The Glomar Doctrine